gurjotdhillon/bank_loan/README.md

 16. Loan Amount: Principal amount borrowed.

 ### Methodology
-•	I used Postgres SQL to analyze the data.
+   I used Postgres SQL to analyze the data.
 The data cleaning posed a little challenge as data was found to be mostly normal and clean.
-The following changes were made before the analysis:
+The following changes were made before the analysis.<br>
-•       I changed the data style of key date columns to 'ISO,DMY'.
+I changed the data style of key date columns to 'ISO,DMY'.<br>
-•	I changed the datatype of these date columns to varchar to import the data and after cleaning, they were changed into date type.
+I changed the datatype of these date columns to varchar to import the data and after cleaning, they were changed into date type.<br>
-•	The annual income column was changed to float data type.
+The annual income column was changed to float data type.

 ### Approach
 There were a lot of possibilities for the data, but I decided to focus on the following aspects of analysis: